-Online Management of Networked Information System (OMNI) – The name of the University’s enterprise resource planning system that is powered by Oracle and is designed to meet the University’s financial and human resource administration needs.
+Online Management of Networked Information System (OMNI) – The University’s enterprise resource planning system that is powered by Oracle and is designed to meet the University’s financial and human resource administration needs.

-University Purchasing Card - University Purchasing Card means the purchasing card issued an individual pursuant to the University's Purchasing Card Program.
+University Purchasing Card – The purchasing card issued to an individual pursuant to the University's Purchasing Card Program.

-All payments made by the University are subject to University Policy and Rules as approved by the University's Board of Trustees.
-It is the policy of the University that documentation authorizing payment of an invoice shall be approved for payment not later than forty (40) days, after receipt of the invoice and receipt, inspection, and approval of the goods or services, except that in the case of a bona fide dispute the voucher shall contain a statement of the dispute and authorize payment only in the amount not disputed.
+All payments made by the University are subject to University policy and rules as approved by the University's Board of Trustees.
+It is the policy of the University that documentation authorizing payment of an invoice shall be approved for payment not later than forty (40) days after receipt of the invoice and receipt, inspection, and approval of the goods or services.
+An exception is provided in the case of a bona fide dispute, in which case the voucher shall contain a statement of the dispute and authorize payment only in the amount not disputed.
 All payments shall be disbursed within 40 days after approval for payment.

-- The University is deemed to have received an invoice on the date of the invoice if the department has failed to annotate the invoice with the date of receipt at the time the department actually received the invoice or failed at the time the order is placed or contract made to designate a specific location to which the invoice must be delivered.
+- The University is deemed to have received an invoice on the date of the invoice if the department has failed to annotate the invoice with the date of receipt at the time the department actually received the invoice, or the department failed, at the time the order is placed or the contract was entered into with the supplier, to designate a specific location to which the invoice was to be delivered.

 - The University may make partial payments to a contractor upon partial delivery of goods or services or upon partial completion of construction when a request for such partial payment is made by the contractor and approved by the Controller.

-- If the terms of the invoice provide a discount for payment in less than 30 days, the University shall preferentially process it and use all diligence to obtain the saving by compliance with the invoice terms.
+- If the terms of the invoice provide a discount when payment is made by the University within a specified number of days, the University shall preferentially process it and use all diligence to obtain the savings by complying with such payment terms.

 - This section does not apply to payments made to State agencies or other governmental entities within the State of Florida.